netzkontrast/context-engineering-for-writers/README.md

 # Context Engineering for Writers

-A comprehensive framework for engineering context to help AI writing assistants create high-quality, concise essays with the depth and clarity of masters like Paul Graham.
+A comprehensive framework for context engineering to help AI incrementally create high-quality, concise essays with the depth and clarity.

-> **Context Engineering for writing is 10x better than prompt engineering and 100x better than vibe writing.**

 ## 🚀 Quick Start